 War Dogs (2016)

 Jonah Hill and Miles Teller revolutionize the arms business in Todd Phillips' wild wartime dramedy.
 As real-life dealers David Packouz and Efraim Diveroli, the big-screen duo wins a $300 million Pentagon contract that changes their lives forever.
 Sounds great on the surface, sure.
 But if ever there were a movie that embodies the cliché "more money, more problems" story, it's this one.

 War Machine (2017)

 Not every war film has to be a depressing tale.
 War Machine, for one, is a satirical look at power-hungry personalities in the military and politics.
-In the Netflix original, Brad Pitt stars as overly proud general Glen McMahon tasked with "cleaning up" the situation in Afghanistan -- despite working with a team of uninterested, exhausted soldiers and politicians who just want to get the hell out of there.
-As unfunny the endless war in Afghanistan is, coming from the producers of The Big Short, War Machine does a snarky job of illustrating the ridiculousness of the eight-year-long war in a country from which the United States has yet to fully withdraw to this day.
+In the Netflix original, Brad Pitt stars as overly proud general Glen McMahon tasked with "cleaning up" the situation in Afghanistan—despite working with a team of uninterested, exhausted soldiers and politicians who just want to get the hell out of there.
+As unfunny the endless war in Afghanistan is, War Machine does a snarky job of illustrating the ridiculousness of the eight-year-long war in a country from which the United States has yet to fully withdraw to this day.